-Note: Donation forms have an optional tip that are used to cover Pledgeling Technologies' costs in providing this free service to Zoom Events Hosts and participants.
+Note: Donation forms have an optional tip that is used to cover Pledgeling Technologies' costs in providing this free service to Zoom Events Hosts and participants.
 The tip is optional to all donors and can be adjusted, including to $0.00.
 If participants do not provide a tip, Pledgeling Technologies does not receive any funds.
 The tip is displayed to donors prior to approving the payment.
 Tips are in addition to the donation amount, so they do not affect the amount reaching the charitable organization.
-Because tips flow immediately to a for-profit service provider, under IRS rules they are not tax deductible to the donor.
+Because tips flow immediately to a for-profit service provider, under IRS rules they are not tax-deductible to the donor.

 How do I know my donation was received by the nonprofit?

 - Donations to US organizations: You can contact the charitable organization directly and confirm that they have received payment from Pledgeling Foundation.
 If you hosted an event that had donations in more than one calendar month, those will usually be spread across more than one payment to the nonprofit.

 If you need further confirmation, contact the Pledge support page with your Zoom Events event ID and Pledge can provide the information for you.
 Pledge can find when they paid your donation to the recipient organization and confirm that the organization has cashed the check.
 Pledge can provide check images if necessary.

 Donations received by Pledgeling Foundation during a calendar month are batched together and regranted within the first fifteen days of the following month.